IndigoUnited/js-promtie/README.md

 ```

 `each(fn) -> Function`:
-If you omit the array, `each` returns a function that takes the array instead as an argument. **Example:**
+If you omit the array, `each` returns a function that takes the array instead as an argument.

 ```javascript
 import { each } from 'promtie';